harshraj-36/Guess-the-Number/README.md

 ## 📸 Project Status

-**Status: Functional ✅**
+Status: Functional & Deployed ✅

-The current version includes the complete core gameplay, responsive UI, input validation, scoring, restart functionality, keyboard support, and animated feedback.
+The project is fully functional and deployed, featuring complete core gameplay, a responsive UI, input validation, scoring, restart functionality, keyboard support, and animated user feedback.
+It is live and available for users to play and interact with.

 ---